Shizen/docstrap/design/Usage.md

   tmpl files in this directory will be used before any in `shinstrap`'s default `tmpl/` directory.
 This allows you to either override an existing template, if you find yourself in need there of, as well as to provide new templates should you find you need complex handling for a new tag you add.

-4. The ability to add an extra `css` file.
+4. The ability to add extra resource files.

         "supplementalCSS": "local.css",
+        "supplementalJS": [ "local1.js", "local2.js" ]

   While `docstrap` already allows you to theme and modify via its grunt-less-bootstrap build system, sometimes it is convenient to be able to add simple bits of css patchwork.
 Some people may feel that allowing such a "back door" opens the way to abuse and bad practices, bad structure and violation of the spirit and purpose of `less`, `bootstrap` or `docstrap`.
 So don't do that.
 Practically speaking, however, I find it is often convenient to be able to quickly add in small bits of finalizing css.
+Similarly (and conceptually related) you can also add additional javascript and font files.

 ## Adding Tags <a name="addtags"></a>